 As expected, on a warm sunny Sunday afternoon, the street and promenade along the River Douro were crowded with people.

-We chose to try out a less crowded port house, and the Quinta do Noval was a mistake!
+We chose to try out a less crowded port house, but the one we chose, the Quinta do Noval was a mistake!
 The waitress did her best to get us to try the most expensive port on the menu, about 35 Euros a glass!
 We chose the cheapest instead, about 5-6 Euros, and got this amount, in the photo below!
 I guess there was a reason the Sandeman was crowded?

-And the final beauty of our day, was the blue line of the Hop On Hop Off bus came right by the Quinta do Noval and took us up the hill to our hotel farther south, in Vila Nova de Gaia.
+And the final beauty of our day, was that the red line of the Hop On Hop Off bus came right by the Quinta do Noval and took us up the hill to our hotel farther south, in Vila Nova de Gaia.
 No taxi-ride necessary!

 Clearly, you will not be bored in Porto!
 Indeed there is always somewhere to be, something to do and someone to see!